tnakazawa/jquery.fixedheaderscroll.js/README.md

 ### Options
 **headerSelector**
-You have to designate header in a website.
+You need to designate the header element in your website.
 ```
 default: 'header'
 option: (string) jQuery selector or (boolean) false